steelbrain/pundle/docs/technical/components.md

 Reporter Components are used to output the reports of Pundle and it's components.
 It has a main callback that recieves an error or any `Issue` constructed by `pundle-api` package.

-Reporter Components are where all of `pundle.compilation.report(...)` input goes to.
+Reporter Components are where all of `pundle.compilation.report(...)` input goes.
 Each report is fed to all of registered reporter components.
 They can have different means of output.
 For example, the default reporter writes the errors and other output to CLI, you could write one to output to websockets etc.

 Here's an example reporter that writes the errors onto the console